SSWConsulting/SSW.Rules.Content/rules/do-you-use-indentation-for-readability/rule.md

 **Tip #1:** When using Outlook, the raw “>” character may be automatically formatted to a “>” bullet point.
 This change is a problem because it may change to a normal bullet point after being sent.
 To prevent this issue, press Control+Z to turn it back into the raw “>” character.

-**Tip #2:** For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually.
+**Tip #2:** For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually

-**Tip #3:** Note the extra line break after each reply... this helps group each question with it's answer.
+**Tip #3:** Note the extra line break after each reply... this helps group each question with it's answer

+**Tip #4:** If you're quoting someone who already used >, you can use >>

-**Tip #4:** Some people also [use a different text color in their reply](/when-you-reply-inline-do-you-use-a-different-color), but this is generally overkill
+**Tip #5:** Some people also [use a different text color in their reply](/when-you-reply-inline-do-you-use-a-different-color), but this is generally overkill

 :::